marcduiker/marcduiker.github.io/_posts/2017-11-05-durable-azure-functions-stateful-orchestrations.md

 ### Next steps

 I've now spent a couple of days tinkering with Durable Functions and I have to say that I enjoy this framework a lot.
-It's more powerful than I imagined and although I was a bit skeptic about a more direct coupling of functions by using these orchestration functions I definitely see their value.
+It's more powerful than I imagined and although I was a bit skeptical about a more direct coupling of functions by using these orchestration functions I definitely see their value.

 In next posts I'll share more examples about the `DurableOrchestrationContext` and include a demo about the orchestration function I wrote.